zarifaziz/ocr-consensus/README.md

 ## Features

-- Text extraction using EasyOCR, PyTesseract, and TrOCR.
+- 3 independent text extraction pipelines using EasyOCR, PyTesseract, and TrOCR.
 - Analysis of OCR results to resolve discrepancies.
 - Consensus-based approach for determining the most accurate text.
 - JSON output of the final, correct text for each image.